LazurasLong/indexcard/source.md

   * You guessed your roll correctly before using an item.
 You do not dispose the item after this use.
   * Everyone's HP is the same.
 Everyone else takes `ROLL` damage.

-# Path Card: Sleeping Ugly (Front)

-You are in a room with a slumbering troll, a locked door, and a treasure chest.

-To get to the chest, you must either tip-toe around the troll or fight it.

-- Sneak around Troll and `OPEN` the chest (`CHECK evade 14 FAIL BATTLE`)
-- `BATTLE` the Troll and `OPEN` the chest
-- Go to door and `USE key` (`NEXTCARD`)

-# Path Card: Sleeping Ugly (Back)

-Troll
-  - H: 16 (48)
-  - B: 14
-  - E: 1
-  - C: 4 (8)
-Drops: Key

-Treasure Chest
-  1. KEY
-  2. TOKEN
-  3. MOLOTOV
-  4. THROWING STARS
-  5. CANDY
-  6. SODA

-# Path Card: Monk Up Your Mind (Front)

-You come across a meditating monk sitting in front of two doors.

-  - "Philosophical banter here" CHECK STAT HEARTS 17 FAIL GAME OVER
-  - BATTLE MONK
-  - LEFT DOOR
-  - RIGHT DOOR

-# Path Card: Monk Up Your Mind (Back)

-MONK
-  - H: 20
-  - B: 5
-  - E: 24
-  - C: 12